-Canceling a Peer-to-Peer Connection
+Canceling a Current Peer-to-Peer Connection

-After a peer-to-peer connection has been established, you can cancel it by highlighting the source device in the Device Selection menu.
-Confirm that the onscreen icon for the peer-to-peer connection is in the Connection Section next to the TV icon, then press CANCEL.
-The connection will end and the destination icon will be removed.
+When a peer-to-peer connection has been established, you can cancel the connection by highlighting the source device in the Device Selection menu.
+Confirm that the on-screen icon for the peer-to-peer connection is in the Connection Section next to the TV icon, then press CANCEL.
+The peer-to-peer connection will end and the destination icon will be removed.
 If there is more than one peer-to-peer connection for the same device, all of the connections will all be canceled.